 Improved pedestrian signage will be provided for trail accesses, trail crossings and other amenities.
 Interpretive signage in natural areas will provide increased nature and local education opportunities.
-Examples of Ramsey County Parks and Recreation wayfinding can be seen in Figure 26.
-The design of future wayfinding on the Bruce Vento Trail will follow the 2011 Ramsey County Parks Wayfinding Master Plan, included as Appendix B. The wayfinding shown and included in this Master Plan is based on this document and future wayfinding for the traill will follow any branding changes that may occur after this publication.
-The location of wayfinding along Bruce Vento Trail segment 2B as proposed in the Ramsey County Parks Wayfinding Master Plan is shown in Figure 27.
+Examples of Ramsey County Parks and Recreation wayfinding can be seen in Figure 25.
+The design of future wayfinding on the Bruce Vento Trail will follow the Ramsey County Parks Wayfinding Master Plan, included as Appendix A. The wayfinding shown and included in this Master Plan is based on this 2011 Ramsey County Parks and Recreation document and future wayfinding for the traill will follow any branding changes that may occur after its publication.
+The location of wayfinding along Bruce Vento Trail proposed in the Ramsey County Parks Wayfinding Master Plan is shown in Figure 26.

-Figure 26.
+Figure 25.
 Design Standards for Ramsey County Parks and Recreation Wayfinding

-Figure 27.
-Proposed Locations for Wayfinding on Bruce Vento Trail Segment 2B as Identified in the 2011 Ramsey County Wayfinding Master Plan
+Figure 26.
+Proposed Locations for Wayfinding on Bruce Vento Trail Segment 2B